grafana/grafana/docs/sources/http_api/data_source.md

 - **queries** – Specifies one or more queries.
 Must contain at least 1.
 - **queries.refId** – Specifies an identifier of the query.
 Is optional and default to "A".
 - **queries.datasource.uid** – Specifies the UID of data source to be queried.
 Each `query` in the request must have an unique `datasource`.
-- **queries.datasource.type** – Specifies the data source plugin identifier to be queried.
+- **queries.format** – Specifies the format the data should be returned in.
+Valid options are `time_series` or `table` depending on the data source.
 - **queries.maxDataPoints** - Species maximum amount of data points that dashboard panel can render.
 Is optional and defaults to 100.
 - **queries.intervalMs** - Specifies the time interval in milliseconds of time series.
 Is optional and defaults to 1000.
 - **from/to** – Should be either absolute in epoch timestamps in milliseconds or relative using Grafana time units.
 For example, `now-5m`.

-In addition, each data source has its own specific properties that should be added in a request.
+In addition, each data source has its own specific properties that should be added in a request (for example **queries.stringInput** as shown in the request above).
 In order to understand how to form a query for a certain datasource, please use the Developer Tools in your browser of choice and inspect the HTTP requests being made to /api/ds/query.

 **Example Test data source time series query response:**